 - Your character actually considers telling Toriel they killed her last time if you use the "Talk" option on Toriel after reloading.
 You wisely think better of it on the basis it could make for an awkward conversation.

 - The Social Darwinist: "Kill or be killed" is stated to be the guiding philosophy underground.
 Even Toriel believes in it, which is part of why she's so protective.
-If you repeatedly spare her, she eventually starts screaming, "What are you doing?
+If you repeatedly "SPARE" her in battle, she eventually screams, "What are you doing?
 Attack or run away!"
-If you persist, though, you prove it wrong.
+Persist and you can prove it wrong.
 For now.

 - Soul Power: Enemies directly attack your soul.

-- Strength Equals Worthiness: Toriel says she'll only let you out of the ruins if you prove you're strong enough to defeat her.
-Justified, seeing as she's seen many children die due to being too weak to survive and doesn't want to make the same mistake again.
+- Strength Equals Worthiness: The Boss Battle will only allow you to leave the ruins if you prove you're strong enough to defeat them.
+Deconstructed in that if you take the boss's HP down to zero they really do die, instead of just yielding the battle and recovering in the next cutscene as is typical for RPGs.
+Justified as you're fighting Toriel, who's seen many children die due to being too weak to survive and doesn't want to repeat this.

 - Tsundere: "Ah, the cactus.
 Truly the most tsundere of plants."

-- Verbal Backspace: If you dodge Flowey's "Friendliness Pellets" twice, he orders you to run into his bullets already, then glances at his speech bubble and corrects himself.
+- If you dodge his "friendliness pellets" twice, he orders you to run into his bullets already, then glances at his speech bubble and corrects himself.

-- He also does this in the Kickstarter video, mentioning that you can "murder" monsters before hastily retyping it as "fight".
+- In the Kickstarter video, he says that you can "murder" monsters before hastily rewording it to "fight".

 - Video Game Cruelty Punishment: "Killing" Napstablook will earn you a negative experience point.